ActuatorDigital/StyleCop.Package/README.md

-AIR StyleCop Untiy Plugin
+AIR StyleCop Unity Plugin
 =====================
 Easy to install and simple to configure and use, the AIR StyleCop package adds StyleCop to the Unity environment.

 At AIR code quality matters, and stylistic consistency goes a long way to making the code of our projects more readable and maintainable.
-StyleCop is a great tool for achieving consistency, unfortunately because it's built to work as a [nuget package](https://www.nuget.org/packages/StyleCop.Analyzers/), and because unity manages and rebuilts it's own project files and removing the stylecop reference, this great tool isn't compatible with the unity environment.
-This unity package addresses that problem, by hooking into unity's asset pipeline and re-creating the nessecairy project references automatically.
+StyleCop is a great tool for achieving consistency, unfortunately because it's built to work as a [nuget package](https://www.nuget.org/packages/StyleCop.Analyzers/), and because unity manages and rebuilds its own project files and removes the stylecop reference, this great tool isn't compatible with the unity environment.
+This unity package addresses that problem, by hooking into unity's asset pipeline and re-creating the necessary project references automatically.

 ## What is StyleCop